lseparatio/zai-clock-in-software/README.md

 And your app will be deployed to Heroku.

 - Last steps will be to to in heroku website, access your new created app and go to settings and then scroll the page and click on Reveal Config Vars.
-- Now you will need to copy yours variables from env and save them in this place.
-Mandatory are 3 variables as you see in the photo:
+- Now you will need to copy your variables from env and save them in this place.
+Mandatory are 3 variables as you see in the image:

 ![Index JS Validator](readme-assets/img/heroku.png)